potrerord/codelet/README.md

 * Running on https://###.#.#.#:####
 ```

-`Cmd + click` on the URL to render the login page on your default browser.
+`⌘CMD + CLICK` on the URL to render the login page on your default browser.
 You can now use Codelet!

 ```
 ⌃CTRL + C